There are a few video interview questions that hiring managers LOVE to ask.

-For each question, I’ve put simple instructions on what the hiring manager wants to hear, a video, and a link to a full article if you want more info on one of these interview questions and answers.
+For each question below, we’ve put simple instructions on what the hiring manager wants to hear and a link to a full article if you want more info on any these interview questions and answers.

 Step 1.
 Figure out what the company wants/needs most.
 If you want to get hired for a good job, you need to make your interview answers about THEM, not you.